jbloit/jbloit.github.io/_posts/2018-03-27-android-cheat-sheet.markdown

 - one can use the *Downloader Library* to manage the download process
 - reading from zipped expansion files is managed with the *APK Expansion Zip Library*
 - before uploading to google play, test the file reads and file downloads

+## Accessing large files: via external storage
+- transfer files on the device's sdcard via Android File Transfer app.
+- retrieve them with ```Environment.getExternalStoragePublicDirectory("pathToFile")```
+- if working with virtual device:
+1. make an sdcard image with [mksdcard](https://developer.android.com/studio/command-line/mksdcard)
+2. attach the image either from command line as explained in previous link (```emulator -avd Pixel_API_25 -sdcard mySdCardFile.img```), or in the device manager advanced settings.
+3. push files to the (running) virtual device via the device monitor tool (Tools>Android>Android Device Monitor)

 ### apk expansion tutorials
 - [APK Expansion Files pour applications Android (2013)](https://github.com/Infinite-Studio/tuto-apk-expansion-files)